Sergio0o0o0o/Over_engineered_analog-digital_photo_frame/README.md

 V2

 The idea was to create something able to take the first photo and place it under the column of photos.
-In this way each photo will be shown just one time every cycle, solving the 1st problem of the previous version.
+In this way each photo will be shown just once every cycle, solving the 1st problem of the previous version.
 I thought  about using a long linear actuator with a rubber piece at the end that could drag the first photo down the pile.
 A small ramp (in the frame) could leave the space for the entrance of the photo under the pile and the arm could push the photo.
 In this way only 2 motor were used, solving the 3rd problem.

 Problems:
   1) very big;